9 must-have real food kitchen tools to help you cook healthy food from scratch!

 We didn’t have a lot of money in those days, so my husband looked around and found a used grain mill for about $70.
 It was owned by a family who ran a mail-order health business, and it had been gently used.

-We buy wheat berries and other grains from our food co-op (currently Azure Standard) and grind our own flour whenever we need it.
+We buy wheat berries and other grains from our food co-op Azure Standard and grind our own flour whenever we need it.

-Since my mixer is close to 20 years old, it looks slightly different than the updated design of the Bosch Universal here, but it’s the same one.
+Since my mixer is 20 years old, it looks slightly different than the updated design of the Bosch Universal here, but it’s the same one.

 Stainless Steel Cookware